Israel battles Hamas for a second day after mass incursion and trades fire with Lebanon's Hezbollah

 Rear Adm.
 Daniel Hagari, an Israeli military official, told reporters the situation at the northern border was calm after the exchange.
 But he said fighting was still underway in the south and that there were still hostage situations there.

-He said troops had moved into every community near the Gaza frontier, where they planned to evacuate all civilians and scour the area for any remaining militants.
-Hagari said the military had killed 400 militants since the start of the war and captured dozens more.
+He said troops had moved into every community near the Gaza frontier, where they planned to evacuate all civilians and scour the area for militants.

 “We will go through every community until we kill every terrorist that is in Israeli territory," he said.
 In Gaza, “every terrorist located in a house, all the commanders in houses, will be hit by Israeli fire.
 That will continue escalating in the coming hours.”